oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ops-behavior-04-packet-delivery-retry.md

 «<mark title="Requirement MQTT-SN-4.4.2-6"><a name="MQTT-SN-4.4.2-6"></a>If a Packet is retransmitted, it MUST have Protection Encapsulation if the previously transmitted Packet had Protection Encapsulation</mark>»[MQTT‑SN‑4.4.2‑6](#tab-MQTT-SN-4.4.2-6).

-«<mark title="Requirement MQTT-SN-4.4.2-7"><a name="MQTT-SN-4.4.2-7"></a>If a Packet is retransmitted it MUST be identical to the previously transmitted Packet.
+«<mark title="Requirement MQTT-SN-4.4.2-7"><a name="MQTT-SN-4.4.2-7"></a>If a Packet is retransmitted it MUST be identical to the previously transmitted Packet, the DUP flag excepted.
 The Protection Encapsulation need not be identical</mark>»[MQTT‑SN‑4.4.2‑7](#tab-MQTT-SN-4.4.2-7).

 > **Informative comment**
 >